jonnonz1/nz-statute-book/acts/public/1989/government-roading-powers-act-1989.md

 (7A) The court to which an application is made may refer any proceedings resulting from the application, or any question in those proceedings, to the other court referred to in subsection (6A) if it considers that the proceedings or question would be more appropriately dealt with by the other court.
 (7B) The court may refer the proceedings or question on its own initiative or on application by a party to the proceedings.
 (7C) Any appeal from an order or a direction made under subsection (7) must be made to the High Court (even for an order or a direction of the Maori Land Court).
-(8) Nothing in this section (other than any provision of this section that is relied on in an emergency) shall derogate from the provisions of the Resource Management Act 1991.
+(8) Nothing in this section (other than any provision of this section that is relied on in an emergency) shall derogate from the provisions of the Natural and Built Environment Act 2023.

 ### 49 Powers of Minister in regard to swing gates and cattle stops on roads
 For the purpose of erecting or removing any swing gate or cattle stop across any Government road, the provisions of section 344 of the Local Government Act 1974 shall apply as if references in that section to the council were references to the Minister.